Tennis Elbow

 Surgical Treatment: Arthroscopic Surgery for Tennis Elbow

-Surgery may be recommended by Dr Brumby-Rendell if your symptoms remain after a prolonged period or if your condition brings you severe pain and interferes with your daily life.
+Dr Brumby-Rendell may recommend surgery if your symptoms remain after a prolonged period or if your condition brings you severe pain and interferes with your daily life.

 The damaged tendon is addressed in surgery.
 This may constitute the reparation or reattachment of tears, cutting the tendon, and/or removing bone spurs or tissue causing symptoms.